rpau/junit4git/README.md

 You can use it from Maven and Gradle projects in any Junit based project (written in any JVM based language: e.g Kotlin, Java, Scala)

+## Requirements

+- JRE 8
+- Git

-## 1. Setup in a Maven Project
+## Setup your Maven Build

-1. Declare a new test dependency in your pom.xml:
+Declare a new test dependency in your pom.xml:
 ```
   <dependency>
     <groupId>org.junit4git</groupId>